-Camp Courage is a one-day bereavement camp for children age 6-16 who have experienced the death of a family member or someone close to them.
-This could include a sibling, parent, grandparent, friend, or any other loved one.
-Camp Courage provides a supportive and safe environment for children to share feelings with others who have experienced the loss of someone.
+Camp Courage is a bereavement camp for children ages 6 to 16 who have experienced the death of someone they love such as a parent, grandparent or friend.
+The camp provides a supportive and safe environment for them to share their feelings with one another.

-- Discover creative ways to maintain a healthy connection to their loved one who has died.
+- Learn how to maintain a healthy connection to lost loved ones

-Parents/guardians are invited to join their children on Saturday at 3:45 p.m. to learn about the camp activities and to participate in a time of remembrance.
+If you’re a parent or guardian, please join us at 3:45 p.m. on camp day to learn about the camp activities and to participate in a time of remembrance.

 Staff and Volunteers

-Camp Courage is open to any child in Johnston County and surrounding areas, and Girl Scouts in eastern North Carolina.
-It is offered free of charge and is made possible by community donations.
-If you would like to make a contribution, donations can be mailed to:
+Camp Courage is open to children in Johnston and surrounding counties and to Girl Scouts in eastern North Carolina.
+The camp is made possible by community donations, and there is no charge for children to attend.
+If you’d like to make a donation, please send it to the address below.

 Johnston Health Foundation